swcarpentry/website/_posts/2017/10/2017-10-03-maintainer-follow-up.md

 >
 > * Address some of the previous challenges in order to make maintaining lessons
 > more accessible.
-> * Create a recommendation template that maintainers can use for applications, tenure, etc.
+> * Create some standard descriptive wording for use in applications for jobs, tenure, and grants that maintainers can use to highlight their contributions.
 > * Publicize our lesson publication information more widely.

 We hope to address some